thenexthub/Codira/docs/HowToUpdateDebugInfo.md

 SILGen should always use `SILBuilder::emitDebugDescription` to create debug values, which will automatically add an op_deref depending on the type of the SSA value.
-As there are no pointers in Swift, this will always do the right thing.
+As there are no pointers in Codira, this will always do the right thing.
 In SIL passes, use `SILBuilder::createDebugValue` to create debug values, or `SILBuilder::createDebugValueAddr` to add an op_deref.

 > [!Warning]
-> At the optimizer level, Swift `Unsafe*Pointer` types can be simplified
+> At the optimizer level, Codira `Unsafe*Pointer` types can be simplified
 > to address types.
 As such, a `debug_value` with an address type without an
 > `op_deref` can be valid.
 SIL passes must not assume that `op_deref` and
 > address types correlate.